NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Heritages/Polychromatic Anadi.md

 Your body is covered with exceptionally colorful hairs that create vibrant, eye-catching patterns, some of which might even show in your human form.
-You become trained in Performance (or another skill if you were already trained in Performance), and you gain the [[Feats/Impressive Performance|Impressive Performance]] feat.
+You become trained in Performance (or another skill if you were already trained in Performance), and you gain the [[Impressive Performance|Impressive Performance]] feat.

 * * *